Broxhom History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Broxhom has appeared include Broxholme, Broxholm, Broxsam, Broxholmn, Brocksholm, Broxhom and many more.

 Early Notables of the Broxhom family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Broxhom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Broxhom family to the New World and Oceana
+Migration of the Broxhom family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Broxhom arrived in North America very early: a number of settlers who arrived by the 19th century.